Idein/msgpack-schema/README.md

 The deserializer interprets `Map` objects to create such structs.
 Field order is irrelevant to the result.
 If `Map` objects contains extra key-value pairs which are not contained in the definition of the struct, the deserializer simply ignores them.
-It is validation error when `Map` objects have two or more values with the same key.
+If there are two or more values with the same key within a `Map` object, the preceding value is overwritten by the last value.

 ```rust
 #[derive(Serialize, Deserialize)]